-The Department of Human Services (DHS) maintains the National Bowel Cancer Screening Register (link to the Program Register) on behalf of the Department of Health.
+The Department of Human Services (DHS) maintains the National Bowel Cancer Screening Register on behalf of the Department of Health.

 DHS collects personal information about you when you participate in screening to ensure that the Register contains information about you which is accurate and relevant, for the purposes of providing you with healthcare services, delivering and evaluating the Program and for statistical, program performance, policy development, research and investigation purposes or where it is required or authorised by law.